 In the mid-1950s, Eisenhower administration public pronouncements on the issue of neutralism sometimes gave conflicting signals.
 Secretary of State John Foster Dulles, the administration’s principal foreign policy spokesman, was consistently critical.
 In October 1955, speaking before an American Legion convention in Miami, he stubbornly declared that “except under very exceptional circumstances, neutrality today is an immoral and shortsighted conception.”

 In 1954, an American-orchestrated coup d’état put an end to the first democratically elected government that Guatemala had ever experienced.
 In its place was installed a series of military, authoritarian governments, funded and advised by the United States (US).
 These governments waged a brutal war of repression against not just the consequent guerrilla opposition, but against the indigenous way of life in Guatemala as a whole.
 American intervention stifled Guatemala’s economic growth and political independence by allowing a corrupt ruling class to dominate the country whilst in the midst of civil war.
-The coup witnessed some of the worst human rights abuses of the Cold War period and resulted in the deaths of 200,000 civilians and rekindled stark ethnic, economic, social and political divisions in society.
+The coup witnessed some of the worst human rights abuses of the Cold War period and the deaths of 200,000 civilians and rekindled stark ethnic, economic, social and political divisions in society.
 Despite successfully containing the spread of Communism in Latin America, America’s policy in Guatemala had numerous devastating effects which this essay aims to explore.

 Director of Central Intelligence, Walter Bedell Smith recruited Allen Dulles to oversee the agency’s covert operations as Deputy Director for Plans, a position he held from January 4, 1951.
 On August 23, 1951, Dulles was promoted to Deputy Director of Central Intelligence, second in the intelligence hierarchy.
 After the election of Dwight Eisenhower in 1952, Walter Bedell Smith shifted to the Department of State and Dulles became the first civilian Director of Central Intelligence.